 |Enable Client Side UDF Source||

-If this is unchecked, the driver will not support UDF source file uploads.
+When cleared, ODBC Driver for Teradata will not support UDF source file uploads.

 See the "EnableUDFUpload=[Yes|No] option in Teradata DSN Options.